Gordon Foxley: Recuperation

-Captain Andrew Foxley
+Son Captain Andrew Foxley

-MP Mike Hall stated in a parliamentary debate: “Foxley's son, Captain Andrew Foxley--a serving Army officer--was found in possession of documents that he was passing on to his father.
+MP Mike Hall stated in a parliamentary debate: "Foxley's son, Captain Andrew Foxley—a serving Army officer—was found in possession of documents that he was passing on to his father.
 They contained information on commercial matters that would have been beneficial to Gordon Foxley's corrupt activities.
-Captain Foxley was not dismissed from the service.”
+Captain Foxley was not dismissed from the service."

-In fact MP Mike Hall was erroneous in his statement and it transpired that Captain Foxley had passed a humorous note to his father which was found during the search of Foxley's home office, but because it was written on an MoD memorandum sheet, and because Captain Foxley had been Aide de Camp (ADC) to the Master General of the Ordnance, it was assumed that he had been passing inside commercial information to his father.
+In fact MP Mike Hall was erroneous in his statement and it transpired that Captain Foxley had passed a humorous note to his father which was found during the search of Foxley's home office, but because it was written on an MoD memorandum sheet, and because Captain Foxley had been aide-de-camp (ADC) to the Master-General of the Ordnance, it was assumed that he had been passing inside commercial information to his father.
 Note: An ADC is an administrative appointment filled by a junior officer to relieve a senior officer of the burden of arranging social / administrative arrangements.
 A Military Assistant (MA) assists with operational matters.
-An Army Board of Inquiry cleared Captain Foxley of these accusations and he subsequently went on to serve with distinction on active service, sustaining wounds on operations in Northern Ireland.
+An Army Board of Inquiry cleared Captain Foxley of these accusations, and he subsequently went on to serve with distinction on active service, sustaining wounds on operations in Northern Ireland.